t-silverthorne/PowerCHORD/README.md

 Please cite the manuscript [Silverthorne et al, 2024](https://www.biorxiv.org/content/10.1101/2024.05.19.594858v1.abstract) which contains details concerning the analysis and optimization methods in this package.

-The code for generating the figures in our manuscript is stored in a separate repository which includes PowerCHORD as a Git submodule.
+**Manuscript figures |** The code for generating the figures in our manuscript is stored in a separate repository which includes PowerCHORD as a Git submodule.
 If you are interested in recreating the figures, please consult the [dedicated repository](https://github.com/t-silverthorne/PowerCHORDFigures).

 ## Installation of the PowerCHORD R package for power analysis